KirstChat/the-wee-norn-iron-box/README.md

 The colour palette for this project is based on the colours of the Harland and Wolff cranes in Belfast, Northern Ireland.

 - ![#161616](https://via.placeholder.com/15/161616/000000?text=+) `#161616`:
+  - Used as the background colour for the navbar and footer as well as the colour for text and buttons
 - ![#A30000](https://via.placeholder.com/15/a30000/000000?text=+) `#A30000`:
+  - Used as the hover colour for buttons
 - ![#FF9F1C](https://via.placeholder.com/15/ffb700/000000?text=+) `#FF9F1C`:
+  - Used as the main background colour across all pages
 - ![#FFFFFF](https://via.placeholder.com/15/ffffff/000000?text=+) `#FFFFFF`:
+  - Used as the background colour for page headings and cards

 #### Typography